SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> let protocolValue: ExampleProtocol = a
     << // protocolValue : ExampleProtocol = REPL.SimpleClass
-    -> println(protocolValue.simpleDescription)
+    -> print(protocolValue.simpleDescription)
     << A very simple class.
 Now 100% adjusted.
-    // println(protocolValue.anotherProperty)  // Uncomment to see the error
+    // print(protocolValue.anotherProperty)  // Uncomment to see the error

 Even though the variable ``protocolValue`` has a runtime type of ``SimpleClass``,